CV examples

 Start your CV with an attention-grabbing positive, and energetic summary.
 Introduce yourself and highlight practical qualities like motivation, work ethic, and time-management skills.
 These qualities showcase showcase your ambition, commitment and initiative.
 If you have no work experience, focus on transferable skills in your profile instead.

-The personal profile is crucial in the hiring process.
-It should create a positive impression tailored to the job requirements.
-Ensure you highlight relevant skills, achievements, and qualifications, keeping your profile within six lines, considering your work experience and design of your school leaver CV template.
-Use this section to explain your long-term career goals or passion for the industry.
+The personal profile should create a positive impression tailored to the job requirements.
+Highlight relevant skills and any (academic) achievements.
+Keep your profile within six lines, considering your relevant experience and design of your school leaver CV template.

 Customer Service CV Personal Profile Example